-USAC and DSS agree to these restrictions on use, duplication, and disclosure of information furnished by the other Party:
+USAC and FSSA/DFR agree to these restrictions on use, duplication, and disclosure of information furnished by the other Party:

 - A. Absent additional statutory authorization, the records obtained for the administration of this matching program, and under this Agreement, will be used to match for the purposes stated under this Agreement and for no other purpose.
-Unless compelled to do so by law or regulation, USAC and DSS will not use the data derivatively, or disclose the data internally or externally, without the written consent of all Parties to this Agreement.
+Unless compelled to do so by law or regulation, USAC and FSSA/DFR will not use the data derivatively, or disclose the data internally or externally, without the written consent of all Parties to this Agreement.
 Information about "non-matching" individuals will not be used or disclosed by either Party for any purpose outside of this agreement and shall be destroyed or returned to the respective Party. - B. Records obtained for this matching program or created by the match will not be disclosed outside the Party except as may be essential to conduct the matching program, or as may be permissible or required by law.
 Each Party will obtain the permission of the other Party before making such disclosure. - C. Data or information exchanged will not be duplicated unless essential to the conduct of the matching program (e.g., should the original file become damaged or for back-up contingency purposes) or compelled by law or regulation.
+All stipulations in this Agreement will apply to any duplication. - D. If required to disclose these records to Congress, to a federal, state or local agency, or to a government contractor to accomplish the matching program's purpose, each Party will obtain the written agreement of that contractor to abide by the terms of this Agreement.

-All stipulations in this Agreement will apply to any duplication. - D. USAC and DSS will not duplicate or create a separate file comprising information regarding those individuals involved in the specific matching programs except as necessary to monitor the results of the matching program. - E. Each Party will keep an accounting of disclosure from an individual's record as required by 5 U.S.C. § 552a(c) and will make the accounting available upon request by the individual or other Party. - F. USAC and DSS employees, contractors, and agents who access, use, or disclose DSS and/or USAC data in a manner or purpose not authorized by this Agreement may be subject to civil and criminal sanctions under applicable federal statutes. - G. The restrictions listed above in this section do not apply to data, information and reports that USAC is required to submit to the FCC to allow the FCC to carry out its oversight duties, including but not limited to, the National Verifier Annual Report required by the Lifeline Reform Order, 31 FCC Rcd. at 4021, para.
-160.
+- E. USAC and FSSA/DFR will not duplicate or create a separate file comprising information regarding those individuals involved in the specific matching programs except as necessary to monitor the results of the matching program. - F. Each Party will keep an accounting of disclosure from an individual's record as required by 5 U.S.C. § 552a(c) and will make the accounting available upon request by the individual or other Party. - G. USAC and FSSA/DFR employees, contractors, and agents who access, use, or disclose FSSA/DFR and/or USAC Data in a manner or purpose not authorized by this Agreement may be subject to civil and criminal sanctions under applicable federal statutes. - H. The restrictions listed above in this section do not apply to data, information and reports that USAC is required to submit to the FCC to allow the FCC to carry out its oversight duties, including but not limited to, the National Verifier Annual Report required by the Lifeline Reform Order, 31 FCC Red. at 4021, para.
+160 (2016).